 It is important that all of your attention be focused on the content to be learned so when you are in class you shouldn't be using your computer, cell phone, and tablet for casual use, only academic purposes.
-Any use of these devices (including texting) for non-academic purposes draws your attention away from the course work and is therefore subject to disciplinary action.
+Any use of these devices (including texting) for nonacademic purposes draws your attention away from the course work and is therefore subject to disciplinary action.
 Whether you are taking a course online, blended, or in the classroom, you may be required to have discussions of class assignments and share papers and other class materials with instructors and classmates online.
-The learning management system, MyCourses, will be used for this purpose and you should complete the Introduction to MyCourses so that you are in an online class or a physical classroom, certain behaviors are expected when you communicate with your peers and your instructors.
+The learning management system, MyCourses, will be used for this purpose and you should complete the Introduction to MyCourses so that you are comfortable with the system and can complete your assignments.
+Whether you are in an online class or a physical classroom, certain behaviors are expected when you communicate with your peers and your instructors.
 You need to contribute to a positive learning/teaching environment, respecting the rights of others and their opportunity to learn.
 No one has the right to interfere with the teaching/learning process.
 Below are the traits of a successful student.
 These guidelines pertain whether your course is online or in the classroom.
 When communicating, you should always: